Call 911 for Emgerencies

 Click each option for instructions on how to set up service.

-Detention Lobby will remain Open
+Detention Lobby OPEN

 The Detention Lobby will remain open to facilitate the release of inmates and attorney-client video visits.
-The public is encouraged use online services for inmate fund deposits.
+The public is encouraged to use online services for inmate fund deposits.

 More information can be viewed here